Insight

-Call center agent scorecard: How to build one that drives sales
+Call center agent scorecard: 7 steps to build one

-Call center agent scorecards are the key to showing you how to replicate success across your entire team.
+A call center agent scorecard is the key to showing you how to replicate success across your entire team.
 Here's what you need to know about building scorecards that work.

 What is a call center agent scorecard?